music-classification/tutorial/book/part7_towards/underexplored-problems.md

   - There's only little work so far
   - Music services are supposed to have only high-quality audio

-  **It is interesting because**
+  **It is an interesting problem because**
   - Of course, there are music with low audio quality
-  - Indi music/Directly publishing + sample-based music producing = Increase of audio quality issue
+  - Indie music/Directly publishing + sample-based music producing = Increase of audio quality issue
   - There are so many fake CD quality/fake HD audio files
   - https://research.deezer.com/publication/2017/04/05/icassp-hennequin.html
   - Recording/prouction quality/low-quality

 ### Hierarchical Classification
-  -
+  **Although**
+  - There are little datasets that have hierarchical taxonomies

+  **It is an interesting problem because**
+  - We can do a better job by learning the knowledge in the hierarchy
+  - The users of your model may want it!
+Even if they did not explicitly want a label hierarchy, it might make more sense to have one based on the labels in demand.